NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/Design/Clinical-Scenarios/Fetus-Management.page.md

   </tr>
   <tr>
     <td>
-<ul><li><b>Woman is pregnant and has had a miscarriage:</b> In certain scenarios, where further testing may be required on the fetus to inform the management on future pregnancies, testing may occur on the fetus.
+<ul><li><b>Woman is pregnant and has had a miscarriage:</b> In these scenarios, further testing may be required to inform the management of future pregnancies.
+Testing may occur on the woman, fetus or sample from the previous pregnancy (if available).
 A test request is created on the <b>woman’s</b> record with the confirmation of sample collected (if after 24 weeks as fetal tissue or cord blood)</li></ul>
     </td>
     <td>
 In this case, the data model SHOULD match the singleton/duo scenario (Woman is the Proband, as testing is for the benefit of the woman, with foetal information captured through additional RelatedPerson and Patient records attached to the ServiceRequest).
 If samples from the previous miscarriage are tested, these should be added as pre-existing Specimens to the ServiceRequest (as per the DNA Storage, using stored sample example)